-Maybe the most sophisticated yet simple cookies you'll get your hands on this season.
-They are sweet but savory, crumbly but firm, and just perfect for a holiday gathering or party.
+Probably the most sophisticated yet simple cookies you'll get your hands on this season.
+They are sweet but savory, crumbly but firm, and just perfect for a holiday gathering or cocktail party.
 And they freeze wonderfully.

-These cookies are unique and not what you might expect.
+These cookies are not what you might expect.
 Something similar to the olive sablés cookies.

 They melt in your mouth and have a flavor that is not too sweet.
 A perfect companion for your drink of choice at a cocktail party or holiday gathering.

-But these white and black sesame cookies are worth the oven and the heat involved.
+But these white and black sesame cookies are worth the oven and heat.
 Very much worth it.
+They are a wonderful addition to your holiday buffet table.

 They are an adaptation of a seaweed cookie from the great David Lebovitz, one of my favorite recipe developers and bakers.
 I made them for the first time many years ago, and they have become a classic at my house.